CharlesYiu/CharlesYiu/README.md

 Hi, I'm Charles and I share my side-projects to the world through GitHub!
 I'm an aspiring electrical engineer with a coding hobby, hoping to be a true
-full-stack developer who designs the hardware to that's powered with software
+full-stack developer who designs the hardware that's powered with software
 I wrote up!